Lone Henchman

 Sometimes I write code (and a little bit of it even makes it onto GitHub).
 Sometimes I solder microcontrollers to LED strips.
 Sometimes (rarely - too rarely) I even write stuff here.

 This site's a little broken right now.
 Sorry about that.
-My old hosting provider was, uh, unhappy to discover that they'd given me a really good deal a few years back, so I'm rebuilding it bit by bit in my spare time on Azure.
+As far as I can tell, my old hosting provider was, uh, unhappy to discover that they'd given me a really good indefinite promotional rate (or something like that) which I'd held onto for longer than they intended, so I'm rebuilding it bit by bit in my spare time on Azure.
 Good times.

 Contact